Erase up to 80% of your debt with a trusted debt relief program

 What is debt settlement?

 Debt settlement means negotiating with creditors to pay less than you owe, often in a lump sum.
+There’s no legal protection, creditors don’t have to agree, and collection efforts can continue while you negotiate.

 Does debt forgiveness exist?

-Yes, but only in very specific cases.
+Yes, debt forgiveness exists, but only in specific cases.

-Outside of that, most creditors won’t voluntarily forgive consumer debt unless they believe it’s uncollectible.
+Most creditors won’t voluntarily forgive debt unless they believe it’s uncollectible.
+Ads promising “total debt forgiveness” are almost always misleading.

 What is a Licensed Insolvency Trustee?